Farm Bill Spending

 Conservation.
 Mandatory conservation-program expenditures were projected to account for about 7 percent of outlays under the 2018 Farm Act from 2019-23.
 Details on conservation-program spending are provided on the ERS website topic page Conservation Programs.

 Commodity Programs.
-Commodity-program payments are projected to make up just over 7 percent of outlays under the 2018 Farm Act from 2019-23.
+Commodity-program payments were projected to make up just over 7 percent of outlays under the 2018 Farm Act from 2019-23.
 As in the previous Farm Act, commodity payments can respond to changes in yields and market prices, a feature which adds uncertainty to total outlays.
 For this reason, producers may receive higher or lower payments than the levels initially projected by CBO.

 Download chart data in Excel format.